 The third season of Telltale’s eponymous series is possibly the most curious yet.
 Telltale’s approach to storytelling has become familiar over its various franchises.
-The outcomes more obvious and expected, almost.
-This latest Walking Dead instalment attempts to skirt around such expectations and take it up a notch.
+Potential outcomes have become more obvious through familiarity than merely being predictable.
+This latest Walking Dead installment attempts to skirt around such expectations and take it up a notch.

-Like the previous entries in the series, Telltale’s Walking Dead keeps you guessing with its surprises, whilst also filled with moments of genuine emotion.
-Given the formula is pretty much the same, the first two series were always going to have one over A New Frontier.
-There is nothing new here other than the continuing plot line from previous seasons other than animation improvements.
+Like the previous entries in the series, Telltale’s Walking Dead tries to keep you guessing, whilst also filled with moments of genuine emotion.
+Given the formula is pretty much the same throughout, the first two series were always going to have one over it’s third installment.
+There is nothing new here other than the continuing plot line from previous seasons and animation improvements.
 The voice-acting is once again among some of the best in video games.
 I certainly didn’t expect anything different formula-wise; in fact, I’d be disappointed if it had changed.

-So Telltale mechanics?
+So, Telltale mechanics?
 Check.
 Emotional and difficult choices?
 Check.
 Best Walking Dead season so far?
-That’s harder to answer.
-To delve into the specifics of the plot would be unnecessary and spoiler-centric, but of course any previous experience of the series will steer your mind in the right direction.
+That’s much harder to answer.
+To delve into the specifics of the plot would be unnecessary and spoiler-ific, but of course any previous experience of the series will steer your mind in the right direction.
 The only reveal I will share – and possibly the most disappointing element of the game – is that you are no longer in control of Clementine in the main story.
-This time it’s Javier Carlos, a disgraced baseball player who current zombie-filled plight is as difficult as his family history.
+This time it’s Javier Carlos, a disgraced baseball player who’s current zombie-filled plight is as difficult as his family history.

-Telltale rose to prominence due to the introduction of this meticulous formula back in 2012 with season one.
-It may not seem they can quite recreate the success that first season had with this one, but Telltale have certainly proven they are far from out of ideas.
-You won’t be left wanting once A New Frontier ends, with multiple narratives introduced and addressed in some way.
+Telltale rose to prominence due to the introduction of this meticulous formula back in 2012 with its first season.
+It may not seem they can quite recreate the success that first season had with this one, but Telltale have certainly proven they are far from bereft of ideas.
+You won’t be left wanting once A New Frontier ends, with multiple narratives introduced and addressed along the way.
 The expectation is solely on the stories and how they are delivered, nothing more.

-As expected, this is a fitting entry into Walking Dead lore.
-If you’ve experienced the previous Telltale season, then you know what to expect.
-And by the end of The New Frontier, despite it being the weakest entry so far, is still well worth your time.
+A New Frontier this is a fitting entry into Walking Dead lore.
+If you’ve experienced the previous Telltale seasons, then you know what to expect.
+And by the end of A New Frontier, despite it being the weakest entry so far, is still well worth your time.
 Your jaw may drop from time to time, and there’s plenty of trauma and emotion throughout.
 But don’t forget that in the long run none of this will probably matter.

 Emotional, inquisitive, dramatic yet also comforting, A New Frontier will keep you hooked from start to finish with another solid season.